otaru-rich/social-media-api/README.md

 1. Make sure you have the project dependencies installed (step 2 in the "Getting Started" section).

-2. Run the following command:
+2. Run the following command: (ensure the project is NOT running);

    ```bash
    npm test